PennyLaneAI/pennylane/doc/introduction/interfaces.rst

 * ``"reversible"``: A form of backpropagation that takes advantage of the unitary or reversible nature of quantum computation.

-  This method is similar to the ``adjoint`` method, but has a lower time overhead and a similar memory overhead.
+  This method is similar to the ``adjoint`` method, but has a slightly larger time overhead and a similar memory overhead.

   Compared to the parameter-shift rule, the reversible method can be faster or slower, depending on